dam-pav/BC-Dev-Toolset/README.md

 2. Acquire a clone of the BC-Dev-Toolset repository. ***You can copy an existing folder from existing workspaces from your other projects.*** Technically, cloning is nothing more than making a copy, so any source will do, as long it includes the *.git* folder.
 The name of the toolset folder is not important, but *BC-Dev-Toolset* is a good name.
 Add this folder to the workspace.
 3. Make sure this folder is ignored by git by specifying it in *.gitignore* in the root of your workspace.
 For example, if the name of the toolset folder is *BC-Dev-Toolset*, add a line to *.gitignore*:
    **`BC-Dev-Toolset/`**
-   If, on the contrary, you intend to include the toolset as a subrepository into your repository, do not exclude it from git.
-This will cause changes to your main repository with every update to the toolset, so beware.
-This is not recommended.
+   If, on the contrary, you intend to include the toolset into your repository, do not exclude it from git.
+This will cause changes to your main repository with every update to the toolset.
+If you want to also prevent updates from the origin, remove the *.git* folder.
-   If the folder is outside of any other repositories included in the workspace, there is no need to exclude it, of course.
 4. Delete or edit the preexisting *settings.json*.
 If you delete it, it will be recreated with default values when you run any script.
 5. Delete or edit the preexisting *visualization\data.json*.
 If you delete it, it will be recreated with default values when you run *visualization\\DataUpdate.ps1*.
 6. You can create your first Docker container now by running *NewDockerContainer.ps1*.

 ## Toolset scripts

-* ***CreateRuntimePackage.ps1***: creates Runtime packages for OnPrem delivery, using the local Docker instance.
+* ***CreateRuntimePackage.ps1***: creates Runtime packages, using the local Docker instance.
 * ***NewDockerContainer.ps1***: creates a Docker container with a Sandbox BC platform version determined by the first app.json found.
-Doesn't support multiplatform projects.
+If a previous container with the same name is found, it gets removed and replaced.
+Doesn't support multiplatform (apps for different platform versions) projects.
 * ***PublishApps2Docker.ps1***: publish apps as PTE (as opposed to Dev) to the locally created Docker instance.
 * ***PublishApps2Test.ps1***: publish apps as PTE (as opposed to Dev) to the remote servers specified in *settings.json*, with the *targetType* value of *Test*.
-* ***PublishRuntimeApps2Docker.ps1***: publish *runtime* apps as PTE (as opposed to Dev) to the locally created Docker instance.
+* ***PublishRuntimeApps2Docker.ps1***: publish *runtime* apps as PTE to the locally created Docker instance.
-* ***PublishRuntimeApps2Test.ps1***: publish *runtime* apps as PTE (as opposed to Dev) to the remote servers specified in *settings.json*, with the *targetType* value of *Test*.
+* ***PublishRuntimeApps2Test.ps1***: publish *runtime* apps as PTE to the remote servers specified in *settings.json*, with the *targetType* value of *Test*.
 * ***UnpublishDockerApps.ps1***: unpublish all the apps in the workspace from the locally created Docker instance.
 * ***UnpublishTestApps.ps1***: unpublish all the apps in the workspace from the remote servers specified in *settings.json*, with the *targetType* value of *Test*.
 * ***UpdateLaunchJson.ps1***: creates or/and updates *launch.json* configurations for all apps in the workspace.
 It takes care of default local configuration for Docker and, in addition, for all remote configurations defined in *settings.json*.